First Peoples coming to Bunjilaka Aboriginal Cultural Centre at Melbourne Museum.

-The Creation Cinema is an immersive multi-sensory experience that invites visitors to share a moment of spiritual and sensory awakening.
-Bringing together sound, visual art, technology and storytelling, it represents the essence of creation for Victorian Aboriginal people and shows their spiritual connection to country.
+The Creation Cinema is an immersive, multi-sensory experience that invites visitors to share a moment of spiritual and sensory awakening.
+Sound, visual art, technology and storytelling comes together to represent the essence of creation for Victorian Aboriginal people and shows their spiritual connection to country.

 Inspired by the notion of continuity and the omni-present nature of creation, the centerpiece of this experience is a large kinetic sculpture.
 The kinetic form symbolises Bunjil the Creator, a wedged tailed eagle in flight.
 It is 2.2m in width, mirroring the size and majestic nature of the wedge tail eagle, and is in constant motion.
 The moving form shows the wings of a bird in flight yet also reflects a universal motion seen throughout nature – the movement of a wave, the lines of a mountain range, a manta ray moving through water, a snake moving across the land.
 Visitors are invited into a spiritual space to see, and feel, creation in motion - past, present and future.